 - spreading germs from raw meat onto food that’s ready to eat

-When cooking burgers, sausages, kebabs, pork, turkey and chicken, always check that:
+When cooking meat such as burgers, sausages, kebabs, chicken and pork, always check that:

 - the meat is steaming hot throughout